 Going harder and faster does not always make you stronger.
 Start off with short intervals.
 And if five or 10 minutes per day is where you start – that’s OK.
 Push your body only as far as it allows.
 The goal is to get to a point where you can walk at least 30 minutes every day of the week.

 Smith acknowledges hitting that mark might be more difficult in the winter months.
-However, using your household hallways or a public indoor area – like a mall – rather than outdoors is a great alternative.
-And, especially if you’re just starting out, try to stick to a flat or gradual surface when walking.
+However, using your household hallways or a similar indoor area rather than outdoors is a great alternative.
+Especially if you’re just starting out, try to stick to a flat or gradual surface when walking.
 This will help to limit pressure on your joints.

 The key is to pay attention to your body.
 If you’re sore or uncomfortable from yesterday’s walk, maybe take a break today or find an alternative activity.
 Don’t push it, and don’t compare yourself with others who might be able to walk longer.